-Should WWE 2K22 emerge before Christmas 2021, it’ll have been more than two years since the company’s last sim grappler – ensuring a welcome shake up of the WWE 2K22 roster.
-Before its cancellation, GR ran through a list of expected new faces on the WWE 2K21 roster, and most of those still stand.
+WWE 2K22 emerged more than two years since the company’s last sim grappler – ensuring a welcome shake up of the WWE 2K22 roster.
+Before its cancellation, GR ran through a list of expected new faces on the WWE 2K21 roster, and many of those predictions proved accurate.

 The controversial decision to cut ties with long-time developer Yuke’s is cited as one of the key reasons for WWE 2K20’s failure.
 It meant that in-house studio Visual Concepts was left to finish a part-developed title on its own.
 Yuke’s had helmed the series since its PS1 inception as WWF Smackdown back in the year 2000.

-Visual Concepts is still maintaining control of WWE 2K22, although with a new face at its helm.
+Visual Concepts is still maintaining control of the WWE series, although with a new face at its helm.
 Australian dev Patrick Gilmore, once the kingpin of EA’s beloved Medal Of Honor series, is on board as executive producer, and was active on Twitter during the summer of 2020, seeking fan ideas.
 At least seven of the dev team also post on Reddit’s WWE Games forum – if you’re looking to interact, this introductory post is a great starting point.
-There’s also a WWE 2K20 feedback project on the official 2K forums, which the company says is directly influencing WWE 2K21.
-It all sounds encouraging.
+There’s also a WWE 2K20 feedback project on the official 2K forums, which the company said directly influenced WWE 2K22.

 As for Yuke’s, they’ve moved on to a new wrestling sim: the highly anticipated first AEW video game.
-Head there if you’re looking for a brawler featuring a host of past WWE stars, such as Dean Ambrose, Chris Jericho, and Matt Hardy.
+Head there if you’re looking for a brawler featuring a host of past WWE stars, such as Daniel Bryan, CM Punk, Dean Ambrose, and Chris Jericho.

-WWE 2K22 PS5 and Xbox Series X wishlist: what do fans want to see?
+WWE 2K22 PS5 and Xbox Series X wishlist

 For nickvcami on Reddit, it all comes back to the WWE 2K22 roster.
 “I hope we can introduce way more NXT superstars for the new game.
 It would be great to play with Karrion Kross, Damien Priest, Walter/Imperium.
 With the introduction of the NXT superstars we could have a Showcase of the best NXT matches of all time.
 Just like in WWE 2K14, where we had all of the WrestleManias.”